-ELEMENT (L. elementum, etym. dub.), component part; in chemistry, a substance that defies analysis; one of the ninety fundamental kinds of stages of existence are epigenetic, i. e., having no explanation in terms of their antecedents.
+ELEMENT (L. elementum, etym. dub.), component part; in chemistry, a substance that defies analysis; one of the ninety fundamental kinds of matter.

+EMERGENT EVOLUTION (L. e, out of, and mergere, dip), Lloyd Morgan's theory that the higher stages of existence are epigenetic, i. e., having no explanation in terms of their antecedents.